qasimSM/enketo-express-oc/tutorials/oc-api.md

 ### POST /instance/edit/rfc

 Returns a url that points to webform fieldsubmission view with an existing record **and a reason-for-change UI**.
 No Close button present in the Discrepancy Note widget.
+The record has to be marked as complete.

 -   Has a **required** `ecid` parameter with string value..
 -   Has an optional `pid` parameter.